lukasmwerk/skills/README.md

-A personal roadmap for engineering skills and technologies
+A personal roadmap and journal for engineering skills and technologies

 ## October 2024
 Java, Testing, Debugging, APIs, Databases